Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 If anyone breaks the stereotypes, that will be Florence with her body of work

 You know it's good when it contains everything the artists before Welch tried to accumulate in their work.
 The aesthetics are combined with real poetry here.
-In conclusion, "Useless Magic" is a treasure of celebrities' publications and so beautiful inside out that we've never seen a single negative review about Welch's masterpiece!
+In conclusion, "Useless Magic" is a treasure of celebrity publications and so beautiful inside out that we've never seen a single negative review about Welch's masterpiece!

 Call it intellectual snobbery, the boredom of rich people, or pure art, but these books indeed caught the public's attention.
-Some of them are really worth the hype, and you'll wish you'd never read some of them.
-It depends on your taste, but we hope you actually found something you like on this top ten list!
+Some of them are worth the hype, and you'll wish you'd never read some of them.
+It depends on your taste, but we hope you found something you like on this top ten list!

 Comments